 - Light in weight, sturdy, and durable.

-- The upper part of the ski boots is made from waterproof and breathable material.
+- The upper part of the cross country ski boots is made from waterproof and breathable material.

 - Some skiers found the size of these Whitewoods 302 XC Cross Country Ski Boots on the tight side with the ski socks on, so make sure to try them for a test-run before heading out to ski.